 Can I work out while intermittent fasting?

-As long as you’re picking the right intermittent fasting plan for your exercise needs and goals, go ahead and pump that iron!
+As long as you’re picking the right intermittent fasting schedule for your exercise needs and goals, go ahead and pump that iron!

 Here’s the potential issue: